Spotfin croaker caught by Angel Hernandez at the Crystal Pier in San Diego

 Spotfin croaker caught by KJ at the Crystal Pier in San Diego

-Food Value: An excellent mild-flavored fish that shares the same problems with pollution as the other croaker species.
+Food Value: A good mild-flavored, soft textured and low-fat fish that shares the same problems with pollution as the other croaker species.
 They may be unsafe to eat in certain localities.
+Good pan-fried but perhaps better baked or broiled due to possible toxins.

 Spotfin caught at the Ventura Pier